 It’s almost impossible to overstate the presence of violence in the lives of Native women.

-Cheyenne Antonio is, like Hope, a young activist from Albuquerque.
+Anna* is, like Hope, a young activist from Albuquerque.
 She’s been to Standing Rock, she graduated from UNM’s Native Studies program, and now works for the Coalition to Stop Violence Against Native Women.

 Like Hope, she was the child of a single mom who had her at a young age and was raised by her great grandmother while her mom finished school.
 She bounced around, too, from grandparents’ homes on the reservation (or “the res”) to apartments in the city where her mom lived with boyfriends.
 She witnessed domestic violence early: a string of bad boyfriends who were cruel and violent toward her mother, explosive fights that made her reserved, quiet.